Applying New Era Science Toward Overcoming Follicular Lymphoma

 Any of a class of genes (such as TP53) that act in normal cells to inhibit unrestrained cell division and that when inactivated (as by mutation) place the cell at increased risk for malignant proliferation — (Merriam-Webster Dictionary)

-So that’s it – simple and straight forward – now we have the linkage needed to connect lifestyle and environmental hazards to the creation of genes that can either work to control and possibly even reverse our lymphoma, or on the other hand, cause it to get away on us.
+So that’s it – simple and straight forward – now we have the linkage needed to connect lifestyle and environmental hazards to gene expression that can either work to control and possibly even reverse our lymphoma, or on the other hand, cause it to get away on us.

 In summary, you might wonder why it has taken so long for the dots to be connected on this vitally important concept in the self-management of follicular lymphoma, with application to other cancers as well.